KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 To evaluate PASCAL VOC, YOLO uses 7×7 grids (S×S), 2 boundary boxes (B) and 20 classes (C).

-Let’s get into more details.
 Each boundary box contains 5 elements: (x, y, w, h) and a box confidence score.
 The confidence score reflects how likely the box contains an object (objectness) and how accurate is the boundary box.
 We normalize the bounding box width w and height h by the image width and height. x and y are offsets to the corresponding cell.
 Hence, x, y, w and h are all between 0 and 1.
 Each cell has 20 conditional class probabilities.
 The conditional class probability is the probability that the detected object belongs to a particular class (one probability per category for each cell).
 So, YOLO’s prediction has a shape of (S, S, B×5 + C) = (7, 7, 2×5 + 20) = (7, 7, 30).

 ![Alt text](figs/netv1.png?raw=true "YOLOv1 Network")[1]